nemanjam/nemanjam.github.io/src/content/post/2025/04-29-rathole-traefik-home-server/_resources/index-devto.md

 Then we define two tunnels: one for HTTP and another for HTTPS.
 For the HTTP tunnel, we define the name `server.services.traefik-http`, set the value for `token`, and choose port `5080`, and again we bind it to all container interfaces with `0.0.0.0`.
 Similarly, for HTTPS, we set the name to `server.services.traefik-https`, provide a `token` value, and choose port `5443`.

-An important note is that, aside from a different name, a different token value is sufficient to create another tunnel (Rathole service).
-This practically means we can use a single Rathole server container to expose multiple home servers (Rathole clients) on the same ports `5080` and `5443`, which is pretty convenient.
+Every tunnel has to have a unique name, token value, and port.
+With that fulfilled, a single Rathole server instance can have as many Rathole clients as needed, which is pretty convenient.
+For example, besides the existing home server on ports `5080` and `5443`, we can expose another one using ports `5081` and `5444`.

 Token is just a random base64 string, we generate it by running this: